jasonqiu212/git-practice/README.md

 # Git and GitHub Practice using Command Line

-- Follow along the set up guide and tasks to hone your Git skills!
 - [Link to relevant slides](https://docs.google.com/presentation/d/1ylQlAuG2y9Vmi-1KwP_64ganPIFmO-ijBaNw8bxCcnc/edit?usp=sharing)

-## Set up
+## Set up for Git on Command Line

 1. Install Git on your machine (Git should already be installed on Mac and Linux.
 For Windows users, check out this [guide](https://www.atlassian.com/git/tutorials/install-git#windows).).
 2. Verify your Git installation: Open Terminal and type `git --version`.
 3. Check if your machine has a SSH key using this [guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) and set up new SSH key if needed.
-4. Add your SSH key to GitHub using this [guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+4. Add your SSH key to GitHub using this [guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-## Tasks
+## Practice Tasks

 Background: Congrats, you made a start up!
 Your product is an amazing text file that contains some humorous jokes.
-Follow along to expand your start up.

 1. To continue working on what you have started, clone this repository onto your machine via SSH.
 2. Edit `Change.txt` by adding a joke and commit it to your local repository.
 Eg:

 ```
-Hello world!

 Add your jokes below:
 1. Why do all the numbers avoid talking to pi at a party?
 Cos he goes on forever!!
 ```